Evaluating Latent Space Robustness and Uncertainty of EEG-ML Models under Realistic Distribution Shifts: Discussion

 \textbf{EEG feature encoders}: A general trend seen in Table \ref{tab:perf} across all shifts is that FSE provides better absolute performance and that SSE and PSDE encoder performances are more stable.
-This apparent trade-off between absolute performance and robustness can be explained by considering the effective model sizes (i.e., number of learnable parameters) in each setting.
+This apparent trade-off between absolute performance and robustness can be explained by considering the effective model sizes (i.e., the number of learnable parameters) in each setting.
 Recall from Section \ref{sec:setup} that only the last linear layer $g_\phi(.)$ is trainable for SSE and PSDE while the entire network $g_\phi(f_\theta(.))$ is trained in case of FSE.
-Due to disproportionately higher number of parameters, FSE can apriori be expected to perform better than SSE and FSE.
+Due to a disproportionately higher number of parameters, FSE can be expected to perform better than SSE and FSE.
 However, this also implies that dropout in FSE would inactivate a disproportionately higher number of units, leading to less stable performance.

 \textbf{Limitations and future directions:} Besides instrumentation-related variability, data shifts originating from physiological changes in brain activity (e.g., sleep) may also play a significant role in real-world robustness.
+In addition, our design of the quantizer precision shift could be made more rigorous by re-mapping the discrete signal amplitude to a restricted set of quantized numerical levels instead of manipulating decimal precision.
 In future work, we will implement additional data shifts representing the physiological variability in brain activity and investigate whether adversarial training and training with data shifts could improve real-world robustness.

+\textbf{Data and code availability:} The TUAB and NMT datasets used in this study are already publicly available.
+Model checkpoints and code needed to reproduce results and scripts to apply the proposed robustness evaluation approach on other datasets are provided at \url{https://github.com/neerajwagh/evaluating-eeg-representations}.